Layer Ensembles: A Single-Pass Uncertainty Estimation in Deep Learning for Segmentation

 print(layer, out.shape)

-6. Training goes as usual, but note that the outputs is a dictionary with tensor values corresponding for each output head name as keys.
+1. Training goes as usual, but note that outputs is a dictionary with tensor values corresponding for each output head name as keys.
 Thus, we calculate the total_loss as the sum of each output heads and then backpropagate.

 model.train()